Supporting Features

 # Create an Asset Volume

-First, let’s create a place to upload the files we’ll use for our feature and post images.
+First, let’s create a place to upload the files for our feature and post images.

 Assets are organized into volumes, which sit on top of a filesystem.
 Filesystems are how Craft talks to different storage providers, while keeping the user interface consistent.
 For now, we’ll be using your local hard drive—but it could be a remote service like Amazon S3 or Google Cloud Storage.